What Employees and Employers Need to Know About HIPAA Sanction Policies

 November 12, 2018

-Punishments correspond with the type of violation, and the following factors should be taken into consideration when classifying the level of the violation:
+The HIPAA Sanction corresponds with the type of violation, and the following factors should be taken into consideration when classifying the level of the violation:

 Was the PHI disclosure intentional?

 Was the violation a single incident or a pattern of behavior?

 Did the offender simply expose information?
 Or, did they use someone’s PHI for a specific purpose, like personal monetary gain?

 There are three levels of infractions, all with a recommended disciplinary HIPAA sanction: